 - Talk with your health care provider about acupuncture as a way to treat neuropathy.
-Call or visit the Linda B. and Robert B. Wiggins Wellness-Survivorship Center for more information about this treatment.
+Call or visit the Linda B. and Robert B. Wiggins Wellness and Integrative Health Center for more information about this treatment.

 - Wear flat, comfortable shoes, with rubber soles if possible.

 - Wear slip-resistant socks to help prevent falling.